KarelKubat/cleandirs/README.md

 - If you don't want `cleandirs` to remove empty subdirs under your temporary directories, add `-prune-dirs=false`.

+- If you want `cleandirs` to also remove special files (pipes, FIFO's), add `--all-files`.
+Default is to consider only regular files.

 - Stale files are considered those entries that are more than a day old.
 Use `-ttl=...` to specify a different time.
 E.g., if you want to keep up to 1week old files, use `-ttl=168h`.

 - When `-version` is given, then `cleandirs` only reports its version and then stops.
 When `-help` is given, then an overview of all flags is shown and nothing else happens.